Plant based diet for athletes

 Plant-based diets - are real athletes using them?

-Hell yes.
-Legendary US ultramarathon runner Scott Jurek, a multiple Western States 100-mile, Spartathlon and Badwater marathon winner has been 100% plant-based since ’99.
+Hell yes!
+Legendary US ultramarathon runner and multiple Western States, Spartathlon and Badwater winner Scott Jurek has been 100% plant based since 1999.

 Scott Jurek runs Death Valley for yet another win in the 137-mile Badwater ultra.
 All on plants

-Carl Lewis, 9 x Olympic gold medal winning sprinter has been fully plant-powered since the start of his most dominant season in ’91.
-"I've found that a person doesn't need protein from meat to be a successful athlete," he explains.
+Carl Lewis, 9 X Olympic gold medal winning sprinter has been fully plant-powered since the start of his most dominant season in 1991.
+He said "I've found that a person doesn't need protein from meat to be a successful athlete".

 Ultradistance triathlete and an athlete Men's Fitness voted one of the fittest in the world, Rich Roll has been completely plant-based since ’06.